Şebnem Dönmez

 Şebnem Dönmez (born May 17, 1974 in Salzgitter, West Germany) is a Turkish movie and television series actress and host of television shows.

+Career

 Originally a model, she debuted in 1992 at the television scene taking part in a motorsports show of TRT, at that time Turkey's only channel. Şebnem Dönmez kept on appearing in and hosting several TV shows since then.

 She acted in a stream of Turkish films and television series.
 The first international movie she acted in was The Net 2.0, a Hollywood production shot in Istanbul.
 She performed on stage with one of the leading roles in Oyunun Oyunu (Noises Off) by Michael Frayn.

+Personal life

 In 2005, she married the film director Ezel Akay.
 Their marriage ended after two years.